High-Performance-Computing/Project/HowToRun.md

 <p align="justify">  This output shows that the parallelization is successful, our bottleneck for the in the data pipeline with the CPU feeding the GPU has been resolved (we have now 90% util capacity of every 4 GPUs) and we are allocating the memory of the GPU in the right way since with every bus its memory its nearly saturated (we need to use batch size of $2^k$ so switching to the next batch size produces OOM error).  </p>

-Once the initial run is done (you can <a href="https://docs.wandb.ai/ref/app/features/alerts">activate Slack notifications in wandb</a>) you will be able to launch the IMP training using:
+Once the initial run is done ( you can activate Slack notifications in wandb) https://docs.wandb.ai/ref/app/features/alerts you will be able to launch the IMP training using:
 ```
 sbatch SLURM.sh
 ```
 In order to check that you have effective parallelization across different nodes:

 ```
-nvidia-smi -l 1
+Nvidia-smi -l 1
 ```

 Last, we logged the results and the configuration (mask & late resetting epoch) using wandb and selected the best model.